 - To unfold your stroller, simply pull outward on the end of the locking clip and then upwards and outwards on your handlebar until you hear an audible click.

 - Ensure your Zoe Twin+ is fully unfolded and locked into the unfolded position before using.

 Disney stroller rules

-Strollers and all baby carriers will need to be screened by X-ray and or manually.
+Strollers and all baby carriers will be screened by X-ray and or manually.
 If you have a stroller and car seat, only one can be checked at the gate.
-If you are not planning to use the car seat on the plane, you will want to check it at the ticket counter.
+If you are not planning to use the car seat on the plane, check it at the ticket counter.
 On some airlines, strollers over 20 lbs must be checked at the ticket counter and strollers under 20 lbs can be used in the airport and then checked at the gate.
 Check ahead with your carrier to find out their rules for stroller weight.
 If you must check your double stroller at the ticket counter, plan to use baby carriers throughout the airport.

-Be aware that some airlines have a weight limit to gate check a stroller.
+Be aware that some airlines have a weight limit to gate-check a stroller.
 According to the American Airlines website (as of April 2017), their policy states, “Each ticketed customer is allowed 1 stroller.
 Only small, collapsible and light strollers (up to 20 lbs/9kgs) can be checked at the gate.
 Any stroller that weighs over 20 lbs/9 kgs, is too large, or is non-collapsible must be checked at the ticket counter.”

 This policy does not take into account that the average double stroller weighs between 26 and 37 pounds.
 As any parent of twins knows, our double stroller is one of the most important pieces of equipment we have.